-At the time of inspection the property was found to be maintained in reasonable condition having regard to its age and character, with fittings internally on mixed semi modern/older lines.
+At the time of inspection the property was found to be generally well maintained having regard to its age and character, with fittings internally on modern lines.
 A number of items were noted which have been reflected in the valuation figure.
 In general, these are mostly typical of buildings of this age, or are capable of remedy by routine maintenance and repair.
+Dampness was recorded to the floors.
+This requires investigation, before purchase, by a timber/damp specialist.
+It must be confirmed if a guarantee is available for previous specialist works including woodworm treatment.